acturtle/cashflower/docs/settings.rst

      - a string
      - :code:`None`
      - The column in the 'main' model point set to group aggregated results.
-   * - ID_COLUMN
-     - a string
-     - :code:`id`
-     - The column in the 'main' model point set containing identifiers of the model points.
    * - MULTIPROCESSING
      - :code:`True` / :code:`False`
      - :code:`False`